mantejjosan/library_management_system/documentation/usage_instructions.md

 # Usage Instructions for the Library Management System (LMS)

-This section provides detailed instructions on how to use the Library Management System (LMS).
-It covers the key features, such as managing books and users, and navigating the system's dashboards.
+This section explains the overall concept of the Library Management System (LMS) and outlines the app's current functionalities and future potential.
+It highlights the roles of librarians and library members, detailing what the app achieves in its current form and what features will be added in the future.

+*The next lesson will go into detail on how a librarian can efficiently use the desk and perform their various tasks within the system.*

 ## Concept Overview